-The LPC2194 contains four CAN controllers.
+The LPC2119 and LPC2129 each contain two CAN controllers, while the LPC2109 has one CAN controller.
 The CAN is a serial communications protocol which efficiently supports distributed real-time control with a very high level of security.
 Its domain of application ranges from high-speed networks to low-cost multiplex wiring.

-- Data rates up to 1 Mbit/s on each bus. - 32-bit register and RAM access. - Compatible with CAN specification 2.0B, ISO 11898-1. - Global Acceptance Filter recognizes 11-bit and 29-bit Rx identifiers for all CAN buses. - Acceptance Filter can provide FullCAN-style automatic reception for selected Standard identifiers.
+- Data rates up to 1 Mbit/s on each bus. - 32-bit register and RAM access. - Compatible with CAN specification 2.0 B, ISO 11898-1. - Global Acceptance Filter recognizes 11-bit and 29-bit Rx identifiers for all CAN buses. - Acceptance Filter can provide FullCAN-style automatic reception for selected Standard identifiers.